-Address Plot 79 Drove Lane Yapton

-Property type 2 Bedroom Semi detached House

-Scheme Shared ownership

-Full market value £340,000

-Share Purchase Price and Rent Examples The share purchase price is calculated using the full market value and the percentage share purchased.
-If you buy a 50.00% share, the share purchase price will be £170,000 and the rent will be £389.58 a month.
+Address Plot 0034 Lennel - Quedgeley phase 2 .
+Property type 3 Bedroom Mid Terrace House Scheme Shared ownership Full market value £335,000 Share Purchase Price and Rent Examples The share purchase price is calculated using the full market value and the percentage share purchased.
+If you buy a 50.00% share, the share purchase price will be £167,500 and the rent will be £383.85 a month.
 If you buy a larger share, you'll pay less rent.
-The table below shows further examples.

-amount you can aff financial assessme ord.
-You'll receive ant. calculated as 2.75 ^o £701.25 £584.38 £545.42 £467.50 £389.58 £311.67 £233.75 £194.79 at will change dependence worked example af worked example af dependence worked example af depen ter a

-Monthly payment to the landlord In addition to the reincludes: Service charge Buildings insurance Management fee Total monthly paym £23.81 £22.53 £16.25 hly payment to the la andlord
+The table below shows further examples. amount you can aff financial assessme ord.
+You'll receive ant. calculated as 2.75 ^o £690.94 £575.78 £537.40 £460.63 £383.85 £307.08 £230.31 £191.93 at will change dependence worked example af ter a Monthly payment to the landlord In addition to the reincludes: Service charge Buildings insurance Management fee Total monthly paym £19.65 £24.56 £16.25 hly payment to the la andlord

-£500.00 You'll need to pay a reservation fee to secure your home.
+Reservation fee Eligibility £500.00 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home for 42 days .
+The reservation fee secures the home for 42 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is refundable.
-You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
-As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Leasehold Shared ownership house lease 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Your rent will be reviewed each year by a set formula using Consumer Price Inflation (CPI) for the previous 12 months plus 1%.
+You can apply to buy the home if both of the following apply: • your household income is £80,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move

+relationship breakdown

+mortgage payments.

+Tenure Leasehold

+Lease type Shared ownership house lease

+Lease term 990 years

+For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.

+Rent review Your rent will be reviewed each year by a set formula using Consumer Price Inflation (CPI) for the previous 12 months plus 1%.